Gustav S. Christensen

-Gustav Stroem Christensen; (1 April 1929, Laesoe, Denmark – 9 August 2007, British Columbia, Canada), was an academic mathematician and engineer.
-He first worked as a radio operator in the Danish merchant marine.
-Later he was professor of electrical engineering at the University of Alberta in Edmonton for 27 years.
+Gustav Strøm Christensen (1 April 1929 – 9 August 2007) was a Danish-Canadian academic mathematician and engineer.
+Born in Vesterø on the Danish island Læsø, he first worked as a radio operator in the Danish merchant marine.
+Later he became a professor of electrical engineering at the University of Alberta in Edmonton, British Columbia for 27 years.
 In 1957 he won the Engineering Institute of Canada's prize and the Henry Birks Gold Medal in Engineering.
 He received a B.Sc. in engineering physics from the University of Alberta, Edmonton, in 1958 and a M.A.Sc. from the University of British Columbia, Vancouver in 1960.
 Later he obtained a Ph.D. in 1966, also in electrical engineering, from the University of British Columbia.
 Christensen wrote over 140 scientific papers, co-authored four books and four chapters.

 Biography

 Early life

-Christensen was born 1 April 1929 on a farm on the Danish island of Laesoe.
+Christensen was born 1 April 1929 on a farm on the Danish island of Læsø.
 The eighth of nine children, Gustav completed 9 years of schooling there in a one-room elementary school and a new junior high school.
 In 1945 he moved to Copenhagen to take a radio operator apprenticeship.
 He served with the Danish Merchant Navy for four years and on an American oil tanker for another two as a radio operator.